Grantees

 Lexington, Virginia 24450

-Rockbridge area residents with hypertension and diabetes benefited from a VHCF grant to the RAFC that funded a full-time nurse practitioner to expand diabetes and hypertension management services.
+Rockbridge area residents with hypertension and diabetes benefited from a VHCF grant to the RAHC that funded a full-time nurse practitioner to expand diabetes and hypertension management services.

 Phone: 540-464-8700